telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 ## src/lib/ngsi/
 The **ngsi** library contains a collection of classes for the different payloads that constitutes the common part of the ngsi9 and ngsi10 protocols.
 Here you find basic classes like:

+FIXME PR: no point in aving ngsi/ and ngsi10/ separately (now that ngsi9/ has been removed)

 * `EntityId`
 * `EntityIdVector`
 * `ContextAttribute`